thaotrangnguyen03/MIS-311-/README.md

 The dataset consists of *254 rows* and *8 columns*, where each row represents one individual sales transaction.

+Three duplicate rows were identified in the dataset and removed to prevent repeated sales transactions from affecting the analysis results.
+After removing duplicate records, the dataset became more reliable and suitable for descriptive statistics and correlation analysis.

 # Variables Description

 The dataset includes the following variables: